Chart Color Schemes

 Employment

 This is based on AreaSearch aggregation of statistical area data.
-In Newcastle, 2,834 residents were employed while the unemployment rate was 0.2% lower than Rest of NSW's rate of 3.7%.
-Workforce participation in Newcastle was 68.2%, compared to Rest of NSW's 56.4%.
+As of that date, 2,933 residents were employed while the unemployment rate was 0.2% below Rest of NSW's rate of 3.8%.
+Workforce participation in Newcastle was 68.2%, significantly higher than Rest of NSW's 56.4%.
 The dominant employment sectors among residents include health care & social assistance, professional & technical services, and education & training.

-Newcastle shows a particularly strong specialization in professional & technical services, with an employment share of 2.2 times the regional level.
-In contrast, agriculture, forestry & fishing employs just 0.5% of local workers, below Rest of NSW's 5.3%.
-As at the Census, there were 2.4 workers for every resident in Newcastle, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to June 2025, employment increased by 1.6% while labour force increased by 2.2%, causing the unemployment rate to rise by 0.6 percentage points in Newcastle.
-This contrasts with Rest of NSW where employment contracted by 0.1%, the labour force grew by 0.3%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 offer further insight into potential future demand within Newcastle.
-These projections, covering five and ten-year periods, suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Newcastle's employment mix suggests local employment should increase by 7.3% over five years and 14.9% over ten years, though it is noted this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Notably, the area shows strong specialization in professional & technical services, with an employment share of 2.2 times the regional level.
+Conversely, agriculture, forestry & fishing employs just 0.5% of local workers, below Rest of NSW's 5.3%.
+As at the Census, there were 2.4 workers for every resident, indicating that Newcastle functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over the 12 months to September 2025, employment in Newcastle increased by 3.2% while labour force increased by 3.9%, causing the unemployment rate to rise by 0.7 percentage points.
+This contrasts with Rest of NSW where employment contracted by 0.5%, the labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
+State-level data as of 25-Nov shows that NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+Nationally, the unemployment rate was 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Newcastle.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Newcastle's employment mix suggests local employment should increase by 7.3% over five years and 14.9% over ten years.
+It is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment